BARIATRIC AND METABOLIC SURGERY RECOVERY EXPECTATIONS

 - The solid foods you can incorporate will be protein-rich, such as lean meat, eggs, and low-fat dairy products (yogurt or cheese), as well as starches and whole grains, fruits, and vegetables.

 - You will avoid raw vegetables, fruits with skin, nuts, popcorn, tough meats, stringy foods, and crusty bread, like bagels and pretzels.
-If you have the REALIZE® Band*, including these foods in your diet after bariatric and metabolic surgery may block your stoma (the small opening between the upper and lower stomach pouches).
+If you have a gastric band, including these foods in your diet after bariatric and metabolic surgery may block your stoma (the small opening between the upper and lower stomach pouches).

 - You will avoid high-sugar, high-fat, or high-calorie foods because they can cause dumping syndrome, which is as unpleasant as it sounds.